explodingcamera/tinywasm/BENCHMARKS.md

 ### Fib

-The first benchmark is a simple optimized Fibonacci function, which is a good way to show the overhead of calling functions and parsing the bytecode.
+The first benchmark is a simple optimized Fibonacci function, a good way to show the overhead of calling functions and parsing the bytecode.
 TinyWasm is slightly faster than Wasmi here, but that's probably because of the overhead of parsing the bytecode, as TinyWasm uses a custom bytecode to pre-process the WebAssembly bytecode.

 ### Fib-Rec

-This benchmark is a recursive Fibonacci function, which highlights some of the issues with the current implementation of TinyWasm's Call Stack.
+This benchmark is a recursive Fibonacci function, highlighting some issues with the current implementation of TinyWasm's Call Stack.
 TinyWasm is a lot slower here, but that's because there's currently no way to reuse the same Call Frame for recursive calls, so a new Call Frame is allocated for every call.
-This is not a problem for most programs, and the upcoming `tail-call` proposal will make this a lot easier to implement.
+This is not a problem for most programs; the upcoming `tail-call` proposal will make this much easier to implement.

 ### Argon2id

-This benchmark runs the Argon2id hashing algorithm, with 2 iterations, 1KB of memory, and 1 parallel lane.
+This benchmark runs the Argon2id hashing algorithm with 2 iterations, 1KB of memory, and 1 parallel lane.
-I had to decrease the memory usage from the default to 1KB, because especially the interpreters were struggling to finish in a reasonable amount of time.
+I had to decrease the memory usage from the default to 1KB because the interpreters were struggling to finish in a reasonable amount of time.
 This is where `simd` instructions would be really useful, and it also highlights some of the issues with the current implementation of TinyWasm's Value Stack and Memory Instances.
-These spend a lot of time on `Vec` operations, so they might be a good place to start experimenting with Arena Allocation.
+These spend much time on stack operations, so they might be a good place to experiment with Arena Allocation.

 ### Selfhosted